buildtimetrend/python-client/README.md

 When all build stages are finished, run

-`timestamp.sh end` (optional, `analyse.sh` adds it automatically)
+`timestamp.sh end` (optional, `analyse.py` adds it automatically)

 followed by

-`analyse.sh`
+`analyse.py`

 which will analyse the logfile with timestamps and print out the results.
-The `analyse.sh` script will calculate the duration between the timestamps and add those to a file with the analysed data of previous builds.
+The `analyse.py` script will calculate the duration between the timestamps and add those to a file with the analysed data of previous builds.
 When the analysis script encounters the `end` timestamp, it will stop analysing the timestamp file and return the duration of the build stages.
 Possible event names ending the analysis are : `end`, `done`, `finished` or `completed`.

 When Keen.io is enabled, the data will be sent to your Keen.io project for analysis.